We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Serious Eats / Taylor Murray

 More excellent cast-iron cookware from this brand.
-This model came in second to Staub’s offering in our enameled skillet review simply because it didn’t heat up quite as fast.
-But when it does so, it’s able to reach very high temperatures, heat evenly, and sear steaks beautifully.
+This bested Staub’s offering in our enameled skillet review (although we do like Staub's as a lighter-weight option.)
+It heats up relatively quickly and, it’s able to reach very high temperatures.
+Its fantastic heat retention means it sears steak beautifully.
 We loved the long handle with its rounded edges that made it easy to grip, and its flared sides allow for steam to get out and utensils to easily get in.
+Our commerce editor Grace Kelly has loved her hand-me-down enameled Le Creuset skillet for years.

 Key Specs